hazelapondi/Data-Analytics-Portfolio-Projects/README.md

   * Queues are longer in the mornings and evenings.
   * Wednesdays and Sundays have the shortest queues

-The findings made aid in providing a clear picture of the current situation and helping hone in on interventions to make and areas to work on going forward so we can resolve the water crisis in Maji Ndogo.
-We were even able to establish fraudulent activities among some of our employees.
+The findings provided a clear picture of the current situation and helped understand areas of improvement to resolve the water crisis in Maji Ndogo.
+Sidenote: it was interesting determining fraudulent activities among some of our employees and discovering other unexpected insights.